Buildings Summary

 Arkansas has mandatory energy codes for both residential and commercial buildings, though municipalities are allowed to adopt codes more stringent than the statewide mandatory code.
 The 2014 Arkansas Energy Code for New Building Construction, also known as the 2014 Arkansas Energy Code, is based on the 2009 IECC with amendments.
 The state has completed several code compliance activities, including a gap analysis and training and outreach.

 California first adopted Building Energy Efficiency Standards in 1978, and has regularly updated them approximately every three years.
 California’s energy code is considered to be one of the most aggressive and best enforced energy code in the United States, and has been a powerful vehicle for advancing energy-efficiency standards for building components and equipment.
 The Standards are required by statute to be performance-based, offering flexibility for builders and designers.
 The code also stands out because it includes field verification (residential) and acceptance testing (nonresidential) requirements for certain measures that are prone to construction defects or improper commissioning, and because high compliance rates overall are reported for requirements for newly constructed buildings.
-California is working toward the goal of achieving zero net energy in the 2020 Standards for residential buildings and 2030 Standards for nonresidential buildings.
+California's codes help work towards their goal of a 100% clean energy grid and carbon-neutrality by 2045.

-Colorado is a home-rule state, but under state statute (House Bill 19-1260), local jurisdictions are required to adopt one of the three most recent versions of the International Energy Conservation Code at a minimum, upon updating any other building code.
-As of May 2021, 86% of Colorado's population is on the 2012, 2015 or 2018 IECC.
-More than 2.7 million Coloradans, or 48% of the state's population, live in a jurisdiction that has adopted the 2018 IECC.
-More than 60 jurisdictions have adopted the 2018 IECC so far, with many more in the process or under consideration.
+Colorado is a home-rule state, but under state statute (House Bill 19-1260), local jurisdictions are required to adopt one of the three most recent versions of the International Energy Conservation Code at a minimum, upon updating any other building code, with more stringent codes as time progresses.
+As of November 2024, nearly 97% of Colorado's population is on the 2015, 2018, or 2021 IECC.

 Additional information on Colorado building energy codes can be found here.